Cheats Borscht (Easy Beetroot Soup)

 Add all the seasoning, lemon juice and adjust the seasoning to taste.
 Do not overdo the salt.
 Cook and stir for a little longer until all the flavours are blended.

 At this point you have a choice.
-Either the soup can be served clear or be blended into a thicker consistency thus saving all the goodness in the vegetables.
+Either the soup can be served clear as is with the vegetables, clear without the vegetables, or be blended into a thicker consistency thus saving all the goodness in the vegetables.

 For a clear soup, strain the liquid through a fine sieve, squeeze every trace of liquid out and reheat.
 The clear soup can be served cold or hot.